2021 Mexico toll booth collision

 The crash occurred at San Marcos toll booth on the Mexican Federal Highway 150D.

-On 7 November 2021, 19 people were killed in a large crash on the Mexican Federal Highway.
+On 7 November 2021, 19 people were killed in a large crash on Mexican Federal Highway 150D.
 A shampoo truck smashed into cars at a toll booth on the highway connecting Mexico City with Puebla, causing a large fire.

 Events

 A truck travelling towards Mexico City crashed through the San Marcos Huixtoco tollbooths before colliding with many cars heading in the opposite direction.
 The crash precipitated a large fire that engulfed several vehicles and burned their occupants to death.
 The crash was caught on camera.
 The disaster occurred at the Plaza de Cobro San Marcos, a toll booth in the State of Mexico just east of the border with Mexico City on Mexican Federal Highway 150D.

 Investigation

 Mexico's Federal Roads and Bridges and Related Services agency said the crash was caused by a brake failure.